iriven/Filesystem/README.md

 [Iriven Php Filesystem:](https://github.com/iriven/PhpLogger) A helper class for filesystem operations.
 This class uses PHP Iterators in order to dynamically and stably provide filesystem operation access

+## Goals

+* Have a generic API for handling common tasks across files and folders.
+* Have consistent output which you can rely on.
+* Integrate well with all PHP packages/frameworks.
+* Make it easy to test your filesystem interactions.
+* Support streams for big file handling.

 ## Overview

 The following methods are provided: